baiiiii/archlinux-wsl/README.md

 ---
 ⚠️⚠️⚠️ **NOTE:**

-> For Security Reasons, this image strips the pacman lsign key.
+> For security reasons, this image strips the pacman lsign key.
 > This is because the same key would be spread to all Arch WSL installation of the same image, allowing for malicious actors to inject packages (via, for example, a man-in-the-middle).
-In order to create a lsign-key run `pacman-key --init` on the first run of the image (if you need one), but be careful to not redistribute that key.
+In order to create a lsign-key (if you need one) run `pacman-key --init` on the first run of the image, but be careful to not redistribute that key.
 ---

 ## Installation